-Any person 18 years or older may enroll in continuing education classes.
-Exceptions can be made for 16 and 17 year-olds who have not completed high school.
+Any person 18 years or older may enroll in continuing education classes throughout the year.
+During summer months while local schools are not in operation, persons under 18 are allowed to enroll in continuing education classes as specified by the class offering.
+During the school year, exceptions can be made for 16 and 17 year-olds who have not completed high school.
 Students who request admission under these exceptions should contact the Continuing Education Division for special instructions concerning admission and registration.